FormidableLabs/inspectpack/README.md

 - [Notes, tips, tricks](#notes-tips-tricks)
 - [Other useful tools](#other-useful-tools)

-IMPORTANT NOTE: this scoped package of inspectpack adds versionPlugin that to be discussed in [issue 168](https://github.com/FormidableLabs/inspectpack/issues/168).
+**IMPORTANT NOTE: this scoped package of inspectpack adds versionPlugin that to be discussed in [issue 168](https://github.com/FormidableLabs/inspectpack/issues/168).
-The goal is to merge the functionality back into inspectpack.
+The goal is to merge the functionality back into inspectpack.**

-## Plugin
+## DuplicatesPlugin

 The `DuplicatesPlugin` identifies unnecessarily duplicated code in your webpack bundles with an actionable report to help you trim down wasted bytes.